holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Monitoring [space of file-systems](http://slides.com/tildeslash/monit#/24)
 * Has a built-in lightweight HTTP(S) interface you can use to browse the Monit server and check the status of all monitored services.
 From the web-interface you can start, stop and restart processes and disable or enable monitoring of services.
 Monit provides [fine grained control](https://mmonit.com/monit/documentation/monit.html#MONIT-HTTPD) over who/what can access the web interface or whether it is even active or not.
 Again an excellent feature that you can choose to use, or not even have the extra attack surface.
 * There is also an aggregator ([m/monit](https://mmonit.com/)) that allows system administrators to monitor and manage many hosts at a time.
 Also works well on mobile devices and is available at a one off cost (reasonable price) to monitor all hosts.
 * Once you install Monit you have to actively enable the http daemon in the `monitrc` in order to run the Monit cli and/or access the Monit http web UI.
-At first I thought “is this broken?”
-I could not even run `monit status` (a Monit command). ps told me Monit was running.
-Then I realised… **it is secure by default**.
+At first I thought â€œis this broken?â€ I could not even run `monit status` (a Monit command). ps told me Monit was running.
+Then I realisedâ€¦ **it is secure by default**.
 You have to actually think about it in order to expose anything.
 It was this that confirmed Monit was one of the tools for me.
 * The [Control File](http://mmonit.com/monit/documentation/monit.html#THE-MONIT-CONTROL-FILE)
 * Security by default.
 Just [like SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication-ssh-perms), to protect the security of your control file and passwords the control file must have read-write permissions no more than `0700 (`u=xrw,g=,o=`); Monit will complain and exit otherwise, again, security by default.